tamara-is-home/mlops/README.md

-7. Please note that most of these tasks I was doing together with Volodymyr Prypeshnyuk in live on-call mode (I've already informed you about that on last study session, just fyi) I remember your concerns regarding that splitting job here is not right approach and I must ensure you that it didnt take place here.
+7. Please note that most of these tasks I was doing together with Volodymyr Prypeshnyuk in live on-call mode (I've already informed you about that on last study session, just fyi) I remember your concerns regarding that splitting job here is not right approach and I must ensure you that it didnt take place here, each of us was doing all the tasks.